tamberg/circuitpython-workshop/README.md

 This workshop is aimed at interested people with basic programming experience in Python.

 ### Prerequisites
-Participants need a laptop with MacOS, Windows or Linux, and one USB/USB-C ports.
+Participants need a laptop with MacOS, Windows or Linux, and one USB/USB-C port.
 IoT hardware including sensors is available on loan.

 The workshop requires a Wi-Fi network that is accessible without a portal.
 Alternatively, a personal smartphone can be used as a hotspot.